jakjasie1/linux-es1/README.md

 Since this is a weak laptop with only 4 GB RAM, I recommend to download the XFCE4 or LXQT spins of Fedora.
 They will run better than Workstation or KDE editions. <br>

 Step 1.
 Obtain the installer image for Fedora.
 Flash it to an USB using Rufus (Windows) or Ventoy (Windows, Linux). <br>
 Step 2.
-Boot it on your Acer.
-You can spam the F12 key during startup and select your USB drive. <br>
+Enter the UEFI/BIOS on your Acer by pressing F2 during startup.
+Head to the "Boot" tab.
+Make sure "Secure boot" is set to "disabled".
+Move your USB drive to the very top of the boot priority list.
+Save changes and exit.
+The laptop will reboot and load Fedora. <br>
 Step 3.
-Once you get to the installer, select "Installation destination". <br>
+Once you get to the desktop, start the installer.
+Select "Installation destination". <br>
 Follow the pictures below.
 ![Description](https://github.com/jakjasie1/linux-es1/blob/main/screenshots/Screenshot_20250705_115845.png?raw=true)
 ![Description](https://github.com/jakjasie1/linux-es1/blob/main/screenshots/Screenshot_20250705_120018.png?raw=true)